tfabris/CrowCam/README.md

   simpler file to update, or if you want an external program to write small configuration changes to the override file.

+####  Edit thumbnail file:
+Edit the file named "crowcam-thumbnail.jpg" to be the default thumbnail that is used when a new video stream is created.
+This must be a JPG that adheres to the YouTube standards for thumbnail files.

 ####  Create API credentials file:
 Create an API credentials file named "api-creds" (no file extension), containing a single line of ASCII text: A username, a space, and then a